 TO: [email protected]

-SUBJECT: Friend Crush! <3 Deja and I first bonded in pre-Calc when I was a junior and she was a senior.
-One day, a space shuttle was being flown on top of an airplane around the Bay Area for some reason.
+SUBJECT: Friend Crush! <3 deja and i first bonded in pre-calc when was a junior she senior. one day, a space shuttle was being flown on top of an airplane around the Bay Area for some reason.
 Because our school is on a hill, all the teachers let us go outside to watch it fly past.
 That was the day when Deja and I first established our apocalypse fantasy.
 This was in 2012, before the alleged apocalypse, and we decided that we were going to be the sole female survivors and the goddess-queens of Apocalypse Island, where all the men would worship us.
 Gucci Mane would also be on the island, and we would frolic and party and ride dolphins and be hippies forever and rebuild society as a matriarchy.

 Deja is the coolest person ever because she likes to turn up, but she is also really smart and artsy and passionate about social justice, just like me.
 We are also both vegetarians and feminists, and we both LOVE the movie Spring Breakers.
 Right now her li’l hippie soul is running around Washington, D.C. while I am still here in California.
 Even though we are on opposite sides of the country, I know we will be friends forever and eventually rule Apocalypse Island, sipping coconut juice and dancing all day like spring break forever.

 ROOKIE: Based on your letter alone, I’m like, in love with you and Deja.

 You mentioned that you and Deja are both feminists.
 Was that something you bonded over right away?